 Before the seniors took on their fiercest hikes, one item that came to be quite important: the walking stick.
 Next Adventure, a CPWN partner donated walking sticks to the seniors with the hopes of empowering them to get outdoors.

-CPWN Partner, Next Adventure donated 5 sets of
+CPWN Partner, Next Adventure donated 5 sets of walking sticks for the seniors |

 The late Joan Rivers used to say “uh can we talk?” when she had something really important to impart (usually through humor).
 The seniors that I am working with have started to collect a bunch of different walking sticks.
 Half of them are using them like canes and the other half do not know where to place them.
 So I held a little impromptu lesson on how to use a walking stick versus a cane.
 There is only one senior who really needs to use a cane.
 The others have never been properly instructed.
 Walking sticks can be very advantageous for any age.
 They are quite popular with the “Baby Boomer” crowd, but a relatively new item for a senior > seventy years old.
 I am hiking/walking with an average age of 75-77 years old.